ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### When not to use?

-Some language-level programming constructs, such as taking the address of a nested function (a GNU C extension to ISO standard C) requires special compiler handling which may prevent the linker from marking stack segments correctly as non-executable[^gcc-trampolines].
+Some language-level programming constructs, such as taking the address of a nested function[^gnuc-nestedfuncs] (a GNU C extension to ISO standard C) requires special compiler handling which may not work correctly if the linker mark stack segments as non-executable[^gcc-trampolines].

-Consequently the `-Wl,-z,noexecstack` option works best when combined with appropriate warning flags (`-Wtrampolines` where available) that indicate whether language constructs interfere with stack virtual memory protection.
+Consequently the `-Wl,-z,noexecstack` option works best when combined with appropriate warning flags ([`-Wtrampolines`](#-Wtrampolines) where available) that indicate whether stack virtual memory protection interferes with language constructs.

 [^gcc-trampolines]: GCC team, [Support for Nested Functions.](https://gcc.gnu.org/onlinedocs/gccint/Trampolines.html), GCC Internals, 2023-07-27.